 I discovered the joy of Youtube kinetic typography.
 My first exposure was to Dwight’s Speech

 But Who’s on First is probably the most accessible way of getting into it

 The typography of Hitler’s speech allows non-German-speakers to understand something of his effectiveness:

 A lecture on how its made:

 For my geek friends, the kinetic typography Portal’s “Still Alive” is interesting

 I saw the popular youtube video “Tibet WAS, IS, and ALWAYS WILL BE a part of China” a few weeks ago.
-Lady of tdaxp was just sent it from another source, so it’s clearly still making the news.
+Sent it from another source, so it’s clearly still making the news.
 The video is composed of several “facts,” each of which contain some truth but most nonetheless distorts the fact.
 So here are the facts behind the seven facts: